qzaidi/obcache/README.md

 // create a cache with max 10000 items and a TTL of 300 seconds var cache = new obcache.Create({ max: 10000, maxAge: 300 });

 ```

+The max parameter above indicates the maximum keys that can be cached.
+If your values are variable sized and you want a finer control
+on cache memory usage, specify maxSize instead.
+If no max is specified, max keys supported are Inifinity, and size
+of the cache will be governed by maxAge alone.

 Then wrap your original function like this